 See the video below to get an idea of what the dumpster drop-off process looks like.

-Clearing out obstructions, as previously mentioned, is one way to greatly reduce the chance of damage to property caused by the roll-off truck or the dumpster itself.
+Clearing out obstructions, as previously mentioned, is one way to reduce the chance of damage to property caused by the roll-off truck or the dumpster itself.

 The more maneuvering the driver must do, the greater the risk of damage.